 If the cause of your hair loss is a nutritional deficiency then supplementing with folic acid will help reverse it by ending the anemia and by helping the hair follicles produce keratin properly.

 What to Look for in a Folic Acid Supplement

 While folic acid is clearly important, it is not the only vitamin that benefits the hair and skin.
-In fact, it’s best to choose supplements that include other hair-friendly ingredients -- especially other B vitamins like biotin and B12.
-Most studies conducted on the benefits of folic acid tested it in combination with these other important B-vitamins, suggesting that they should all be taken in tandem in order to improve hair health.
+In fact, it’s best to choose supplements that include other hair-friendly ingredients — especially other B vitamins like biotin and B12.
+Most studies conducted on the benefits of folic acid tested it in combination with these other important B-vitamins, suggesting that they should all be taken in tandem in order to improve hair wellness.
 This is also because folate deficiency is rarely an isolated issue.
 Since folate deficiency is usually the result of a poor diet or malabsorptive disorders, it often comes hand in hand with other nutrient deficiencies.